-Next, let us consider the assumption that assignment in the observational study is unconfounded. \begin{assumption} \\ For $w=0,1$,
+Next, let us briefly mention a common assumption that we do {\it not} wish to make in this context.
+Specifically, we consider the assumption that assignment in the observational study is unconfounded.
+For $w=0,1$,

-\end{assumption} This assumption is made, for example, in \citet{rosenman2018propensity}.
+This assumption is made, for example, in \citet{rosenman2018propensity}.
 This assumption is sufficient for identification of $\tau$, but it is stronger than necessary.
 Intuitively it implies that we do not need the experimental sample for identification because under unconfoundedness the observational sample is sufficient for identification of the average treatment effect.
 However, the experimental sample may still be useful for precision.
-The precise version of the unconfoundedness assumption here is slightly different from that in, say, \citet{rosenbaum1983central} where it is assumed that $W_i$ is independent of the full set of $(Y_i^\pp(w),Y^\pps_i(w))_{w\in\{0,1\}}$.
-It is what is referred to in \citet{imbens2000} as ``weak unconfoundedness.''
-This issue will come up later.